Perdu/geoloc_attack/README.md

   case, you will have to create an account and provide the associated cookie.

 Once everything is set up, launch full_attack.sh <lat> <long> <target_mac>
+Then check that the location is indeed modified on target device.

+To do:
+- Switching some options from the config file to command line parameters with a nice Getopt like in get_ssid_list.pl could be nice.
+- Integrate the aircrack patch into core aircrack-ng
+- Add mdk3 support